To provide teachers and students of Computer Science with the very best resources, evidenced by their success in our own

 We build coherent but flexible courses.
 You can use as few or as many of our resources as you like.
-They plug and play together building into real lessons.
-Either just AS, just A’level, or GCSE to A’level.
+They plug and play together, building into real lessons.
+Either just AS, just A level, or GCSE to A’level.
 We think about the big picture of the student learning journey.
 We don't provide simple banks of crosswords, wordsearches etc. where you still have to create a meaningful lesson.
-We supply activities with a bigger context backed up by a sound flipped learning contemporary pedagogy, and proven track record of student results and success.
+We also don't provide a single online learning platform.
+We supply activities that support, but don't replace the teacher with a proven track record of student results and success.
 With Craig'n'Dave, you aren’t just buying resources, you can also buy into a modern way of teaching, and a community of professional development.

 Some providers suggest activities that whilst being fun and inspirational, take you too far away from what is actually important for getting through an exam.
 Exploring and reading beyond the specification is enriching, but should not be at the expense of too much curriculum time.
 Students will have a great time, but they will potentially underachieve.
 We strongly believe in having a sharp focus on what students will actually be examined on.
 Use extra-curricular opportunities for the enrichment.